Skip to main content

 "collection": "accounts",

-"filter": {"field": "account_id", "operator": "Equals", "value": "{{from_account}}"},
+"filter": {"type": "Condition", "content": {"field": "account_id", "operator": "Eq", "value": "{{from_account}}"}},

-"update": {"$decrement": {"balance": "{{amount}"}}
+"update": {"$decrement": {"balance": "{{amount}}"}}

 },